-key-size
+key-size keytype size;

 Specifies the number of bits to use in creating keys.
-Takes two arguments: keytype (eihter "zsk" or "ksk") and size.
+The keytype is either "zsk" or "ksk".
 A default value for this option can be set in algorithm policies as well as in policy classes or zone policies.
 If no policy is configured, the default is 1024 bits for DSA keys and 2048 for RSA.

-keyttl
+keyttl duration;